Restrictions on veterinary technicians and veterinary assistants

 Supervision of veterinary employees; compensation; duties

 Sec.
-3. (a) A supervising veterinarian shall determine and is responsible for determining the appropriate level of supervision, except where prohibited by law, if the tasks being delegated are commensurate with employee's training, experience, and skills.
+3. (a) A supervising veterinarian shall determine and is responsible for determining, except where prohibited by law, if the tasks being delegated are commensurate with the employee's training, experience, and skills.

 (b) Registered veterinary technicians may, under direct or indirect supervision, perform routine food animal management practices if a valid veterinarian-client-patient relationship exists.

 (c) A registered veterinary technician or veterinary assistant may not receive a fee or compensation for veterinary services other than salary or compensation paid by the establishment where the individual is employed.

 (d) In the performance of delegated veterinary tasks, a registered veterinary technician and veterinary assistant shall do the following:

 (1) Accept only those delegated veterinary tasks for which there are mutually approved protocols, written standing orders, or verbal directions.